 Each year the IRS announces updates to contribution limits for Flexible Spending Accounts (FSA), Health Savings Accounts (HSA), Health Reimbursement Arrangements (HRA), and other tax-advantaged accounts.
 Here’s a look at what’s changing:

-Health FSA Max
+Health FSA: Max Contribution Limit

-Rollover Max
+Health FSA: Rollover Max

 HSA:Max Contribution Limit